Actor

 Accent Coach

-I got started in the show Stomp on London's West End in 2002 - my debut was on Halloween!
+On October 31, 2002, I started this journey on London's West End in the show Stomp.
 I then went banging trash cans and breaking brooms around the Americas for five years.
-A lot of great stories came out of that experience - the best being my beautiful daughter, Finn!
+A lot of stories came out of that experience, both brilliant and bad, but the BEST was my beautiful daughter, Finn.

-Since then, I've continued to tour nationally and internationally with a variety of shows; I've been a regular at BBC Radio 4 where I've appeared in half a dozen or so radio plays; I've performed Shakespeare in the West End, and I even joined a travelling group of team-building African musicians, for a while.
+Since then, I've continued to tour nationally and internationally with a variety of shows; I've been a regular at BBC Radio 4 where I've appeared in half a dozen or so radio plays; I've performed Shakespeare in the West End - I even joined a group of travelling African musicians sharing team-building skills from Amaan, Jordan to Milan, Italy.

-No matter if I'm loading a set into a van myself or getting flown around the world, as long as I'm bringing joy, and enjoying it myself nothing else matters (well, getting paid helps).
+Whether I'm loading a set into a van myself or sipping a bourbon and ginger at 35,000 feet, as long as I'm bringing joy and enjoying it myself, nothing else matters (well, getting paid helps ngl).

 FEATURED WORKS